radiantlogic-v8/documentation-new/documentation/sys-admin-guide/server-backend.md

 A custom data source is defined as something that cannot be accessed directly using JDBC/ODBC or LDAP.
 To access these types of data sources, you need to configure what is known as a custom object.
 RadiantOne includes a few default custom objects representing data sources you can virtualize.
 These data sources are for the following applications: Google Apps, Azure AD, Okta Universal Directory, any SCIM v1 source, any SCIM v2 source, Workday, Concur, Epic, SharePoint Users and Profile, and SharePoint Online Profile.
 To use these objects in virtual views, you just need to update the connection properties to point to your own application instances.
 For more details on leveraging these custom data sources in virtual views, please see the RadiantOne Namespace Configuration Guide.

-To edit a custom data source, from the Main Control Panel > Settings Tab > Server Backend section > Custom Data Sources sub-section, select the custom data source from the list and click the Edit button.
+To edit a custom data source, from the Main Control Panel > Settings Tab > Server Backend section > Custom Data Sources sub-section, select the custom data source from the list and click **Edit**.
 Select a custom property and click **EDIT**.
 Save your changes when finished.

 ![An image showing ](Media/Image3.73.jpg)

 Figure 13: Sample Custom Data Source

 ><span style="color:red">**IMPORTANT NOTES – Most default custom data sources do not support authentication operations.
 They are primarily to allow for provisioning/de-provisioning identity information to these apps through RadiantOne and/or retrieving identity profile information from these apps for RadiantOne to present a complete user profile (to join views of these backends to identities from other data sources).
 However, Azure AD (graphapi and mgraph data sources) and Okta Universal Directory (oktaclient data source) do support authentication operations.
 For details on creating virtual views from the default custom data sources, see the RadiantOne Namespace Configuration Guide.

 #### DSML/SPML Sources